lone17/knowledge/content/Refusal behaviour can be controlled by turning a knob.md

 		- see [[Rotate from one vector to another vector in high dimensional space]]
 		- this might not be very effective as activation from different input would need different amount of rotation, some don't need any (harmless inputs)
 	- rotate each activation to the same angle
-		- see [[Rotate any vector to a fixed angle in high dimensional space]] for an efficient method
+		- see [[Rotate any vector to a target angle in high dimensional space]] for an efficient method
 		- this might affect the generation on harmless inputs as they will also be rotated
 			- but the effect should be minimal
 			- we can even avoid this by using a gating mask with the price of a bit more computation